Nuglif/nacl/README.md

 ### The Unquoted Strings

 _NACL_ allows unquoted strings for single word keys and values.
+Unquoted strings starts with an ASCII letter or underscore, followed by any number of ASCII letters, ASCII digits, underscores, or dashes.
+As a regular expression, it would be expressed thus: `^[A-Za-z_][A-Za-z0-9_-]*$`.

 For example